eclipse-edc/Connector/README.md

 ### Using `SNAPSHOT` versions

-In addition, EDC regularly publishes new versions as snapshot versions, which are available at Sonatype's snapshot repository.
+In addition, EDC regularly publishes snapshot versions, which are available at Sonatype's snapshot repository.
 In order to add them to your build configuration, simply add this: